riecenaidoo/youtube-url-validator/documentation/research/Research.md

     Process finished with exit code 0

-*Here, it was discovered that YouTube will return Response [200] for both types of links, invalid and valid.*
+*Here, it was discovered that YouTube will return Response `200` (OK) for both invalid and valid links.*

 ### Iteration 2

+However, there was a noticeable difference between the two links, when viewed manually.
-However, the invalid link had a different page and unplayable video.
+The invalid link had a slightly different page layout, with an unplayable embedded video player, with the static message, 'Video Unavailable' displayed.

-The second solution was to try to send a header in the Requests to disallow redirecting, under the assumption that YouTube is redirecting the URL to a default 'Video Unavailable' webpage.
+The second solution was to try to send a header in the Requests to disallow redirecting, under the assumption that YouTube is redirecting the invalid URL to a default 'Video Unavailable' webpage.

 Code: